SaaS Expert

 1. Monday.com — Best Overall

 Monday.com is the strongest all-round pick for small businesses that want a polished, fast-to-adopt tool.
 The visual board interface is immediately readable — items in rows, status columns, owners, and due dates — and most teams are productive within a day of setup.
-The Standard plan ($12/user/month) unlocks the timeline view, automations, and integrations, which covers the needs of most small teams without requiring a Premium upgrade.
+For many small teams, the practical buying question is whether timeline views, automations, integrations, dashboards, and guest/client controls are available in the tier they would actually buy.

 Monday’s strength is flexibility within a consistent visual model.
 You can run a marketing calendar, a client project tracker, and an internal hiring pipeline on the same platform without changing the way the tool looks or works.
 The three-seat minimum is a minor friction point for very small teams, but it’s not a deal-breaker.